quicwg/ops-drafts/draft-ietf-quic-applicability.md

 maximum value, as well as have access to the computed minimum value for this connection.
-An application may adjust the maximum idle timeout for new connections based on the number of open or expected connections, since shorter timeout values may free-up memory more quickly.
+An application may adjust the maximum idle timeout for new connections based on the number of open or expected connections, since shorter timeout values may free-up resources more quickly.

 As long as application data is exchanged, the idle timeout does not expire.
 If an application has no data to send but desires to keep the connection open for